SandeepBaskaran/ChromeExtension/README.md

 # Chrome Extension
-### Follow the steps mentioned in the following link to publish it online [https://developer.chrome.com/webstore/publish].
+### Follow the steps mentioned in the link below to publish it online [https://developer.chrome.com/webstore/publish].